Property buying can be a perilous and expensive undertaking for most of us but what about unmarried couples who buy a house?

 Get advice from a legal professional:

 If you have decided to own the property as tenants in common, you will be advised to draw up a declaration of trust.
 This is a legally binding document that sets out the agreement you have made in terms of ownership of the property.

 It will be used when the property is sold to ensure that all parties involved receive the correct share.
 It can also be used in case of a transfer, when one person decides they no longer want to own their share in the property.

 And of course, should an unmarried couple break up, the declaration will also be used.
 It will also form the legal base in case one of the parties involved dies to ensure their wishes regarding their share is carried out.

 It’s also worth bearing in mind that this document will then be registered with the Land Registry, so there’s a legal record of who owns the property.
 This means that you need this record to be absolutely accurate.

-Unfortunately, you are not seen in the eyes of the law as being legally married if you have been together for more than seven years.
-It is something of a myth that has grown up over the years.
-Also:
+Let’s be clear: you are not seen in the eyes of the law as being legally married if you have been together for more than seven years.
+But that doesn’t stop this myth from creeping up:

 - One recent poll asked 2,000 adults in the UK the same question and found that 27% believed that this particular myth was true.

 - Many people believe that they are in a ‘common law marriage’ but there is no concept of this at all.
 This is not a recognised legal status and people who live together do not have the same legal rights they would enjoy if they were married.